W A R ADIKYRIE

 More photos of Kyrie (click on a thumbnail to enlarge)

-One of the many pictures that AC4H posted of Kyrie.
-This one was amazing to me- as a friend
+posted of Kyrie.
+This one was amazing to me- as a friend very astutely

-definitely came shining through!
-Photo courtesy of Christy Sheidy and
+shining through!
+Photo courtesy of

 AC4H.

-Many of the horses that come through New Holland are worn out and look pretty bad.
-They are often very thin and with muscle
+Many of the horses that come through New Holland are worn out and look

-from the odd postures they adopt to avoid pain.
-Kyrie actually looked pretty good,
+the wrong places from the odd postures they adopt to avoid pain.
+Kyrie

-considering her previous job, and though
+actually looked pretty good, considering her previous job, and though

-her legs show signs of use, she appeared to have
+her legs show signs of use, she appeared to have been well taken care

-Photo courtesy of Christy Sheidy and AC4H.
+of.
+Photo courtesy of AC4H.

 through her 3 week long quarantine at her farm in Manheim PA.
 Kyrie